bguiz/datasciventures/blog/contents/articles/002-experimenting-with-static-site-generation/index.md

 ---
-Title: Experimenting with Static Site Generation
+title: Experimenting with Static Site Generation
 author: bguiz
-date: 2014-02-01
+date: 2014-02-06
 template: article.jade
+tags:
+- blog engine
-tags: blog engine, static site generation, wintersmith
+- static site generation
+- wintersmith
 ---

 ***Winter is coming!!!*** Indeed the most popular refrain from Game of Thrones applies to the blog too.

+(Just a heads up: This post has almost absolutely nothing to do with data science!)

 My [main blog](http://blog.bguiz.com) is served by Tumblr.
 When setting up this new blog, I gravitated toward Tumblr yet again, but then I recalled my decision making process when setting up my main blog.
 It was:

 <span class="more"></span>